 Both Churchill and Sansom were tortured by the Gestapo before being sent to concentration camps.
 However, they were not executed and they were both still alive when liberated by the Allies at the end of the war.

-Churchill and Odette Sansom were married in 1947 but divorced in 1955.
+Peter Churchill and Odette Sansom were married in 1947 but divorced in 1955.
 Churchill wrote several books about his wartime experiences including Of Their Own Choice (1952), Duel of Wits (1953), The Spirit of the Cage (1954) and By Moonlight (1958).
-Peter Churchill died in 1972.

 Of the SOE agents who were captured in France and sent to concentration camps few survived.
 Perhaps the most famous of these who did was a French girl, Odette Brailly, who had married an Englishman named Sansom by whom she had three children.
 She was parachuted in to serve as courier to Peter Churchill, a Cambridge ice-hockey blue, who had been operating over an extensive area of southern France.
 Both were arrested.
 Odette Sansom succeeded in convincing her interrogators that it was she and not Churchill who made the decisions and, as the citation for the George Cross which she was awarded stated, that it was she and not Churchill who should be shot.
 In fact they both survived, not least because of the skill with which Odette Sansom caused her interrogators to believe that Peter Churchill was related to Winston Churchill and that she was Peter Churchill's wife.
 They were indeed to be married later.